LotusLotus

 Kāśyapa replied to the Buddha, "This youth said, 'The great virtuous ones have precedence, and I am next in line.
 I am a worldly person, in a humble caste.
 These great virtuous ones, such as the 80 great voice-hearers and the 500 leading Bodhisattvas, including Worthy Protector, should go first.
 I am next.'"

-At that time the World-Honored One further told Kāśyapa, "You now have heard this Sūtra of the Great Dharma Drum.
-For 40 years after my parinirvāṇa, you should protect and uphold the true Dharma as you do today.
+Then the World-Honored One further told Kāśyapa, “You now have heard this Sūtra of the Great Dharma Drum.
+For forty years after my parinirvāṇa, you should protect and uphold the true Dharma as you do today.
 You should beat the great Dharma drum, blow the great Dharma conch shell, convene the great Dharma assembly, and erect the great Dharma banner.
-Then, during the next 80 years, as the true Dharma perishes, the Licchavi youth called Entire World Delighted to See will bind that evil māra and each of his retinue with five strings, like tying up a little rabbit.
+Then, during the next eighty years, as the true Dharma perishes, the Licchavi youth called Entire World Delighted Is to See will bind that evil māra and each of his retinue with five strings, like tying up a little rabbit.
 He will widely pronounce and recite the Sūtra of the Great Dharma Drum.
-He will beat the great Dharma drum, blow the great Dharma conch shell, convene the great Dharma assembly, and erect the great Dharma banner."
+He will beat the great Dharma drum, blow the great Dharma conch shell, convene the great Dharma assembly, and erect the great Dharma banner.”

 Kāśyapa asked the Buddha, "When will this happen?"

-The Buddha told Kāśyapa, "During the last 80 years of the true Dharma as it will be perishing."
+The Buddha told Kāśyapa, “During the last eighty years of the true Dharma, as it perishes.”

 Kāśyapa said to the Buddha, "I would like to see the evil māra."